Justice-Through-Code/w3d3-sorting-assirnment/README.md

 # ✅ What to Submit

 -   Your \`.py\` files: \`merge<sub>sort.py</sub>\`, \`quick<sub>sort.py</sub>\`, \`students.py\`, \`sort<sub>demo.py</sub>\`
--   A short reflection: Which sort is easier to write and why?
+-   A short reflection: Which sort was easier to write and why?

-# Testing your code
+# 🧪 Testing Your Code

+-   From your project root directory, run:

--   In your terminal you should test your code with `python -m unittest discover -s tests`
+        python -m unittest discover -s tests

 # 💡 Bonus Challenge

 Compare runtime for large randomly generated student lists (e.g., 1000+ entries).
-Use the \`time\` module.
+Use the \`time\` module and compare Merge Sort and Quick Sort performance.